-Your insurance may covers "couples therapy" only if one of you is a "collateral."
+Your insurance may cover "both of you in a a therapy office" only if one of you is a "collateral."
 But while an important service, this isn't actually couples therapy.

 Few of our clients want to be labeled "the problem" in couples therapy.
 In fact, often they come in pointing the finger at each other as the one who "needs help."
-Clinical labels, even if only used for reimbursement, are more destructive than helpful to productive couples therapy.
+Clinical labels, even if only used for reimbursement purposes, we've learned, are more destructive than helpful to productive couples therapy.

 A Procedural Code (CPT)

 A Procedural Terminology (CPT) codes, also known as service codes, are a universal system that identifies medical procedures.
 Each procedure is given its own unique five-digit code that identifies to health insurance companies what type of care was provided.
 In mental health, the procedural code will change depending upon whether one or more people are in the room while therapy is going on.

 This is the most confusing part to most people.
 Your insurance will pay for both spouses being in the room (Procedural Code) and often the clerk on the phone will say “Yes, we cover couples counseling,” because they see the Procedural Code “Couples/Family Therapy” on their computer screen.